paulinekorkina/hello-world/README.md

 # hello-world
 a bit of new text in the README
+2nd edit